 To make a booking with us you will be asked to sign and complete our booking form, which can be submitted to us by post, fax or online.
 A booking will exist once we have issued our confirmation invoice.
 Your booking is made on the terms of these Booking Conditions.
 By making a booking, the first named person on the booking (the “Lead Passenger”) guarantees that:

-they have authority to accept and do accept on behalf of their entire party the terms of these Booking Conditions;
+A. they have authority to accept and do accept on behalf of their entire party the terms of these Booking Conditions.

 2. Payment and Deposit

-The balance of the total price of your tour must be paid no later than 56 days (currently 28 days due to Covid-19) before your tour departure date.
+The balance of the total price of your tour must be paid no later than 45 days before your tour departure date.
 If the deposit and/or balance is not paid in time we will treat the contract as cancelled by you.
 If the balance is not paid in time, we will retain your deposit.

 The total price of your tour does not include additional costs, such as entrance fees, which you will be responsible for.